Materials Recovery Frequently Asked Questions

 - Make sure you put your receipt in a prominent place at home after you check out items and mark the date in your planner or on your calendar.

-- Sign up for email notification.
-That way, you will receive a courtesy notice emailed to your account two or three days in advance.
+- Sign up for email or text notification.
+That way, you will receive a courtesy notice emailed or texted to your account two or three days in advance.
 Or, you can visit your local library and a staff member will assist you to make changes in your account.